Innovating @ the U.S. Air Force

 AFWERX — the U.S. Air Force's innovation community — used Collaboration.Ai together with innosabi software to prove that large, complex organizations can innovate fast, if they build the right infrastructure to connect with the people who already have the answers.

 The U.S. Air Force has 689,000 personnel, operates across every continent, and maintains some of the most advanced technology on the planet.
-And yet, when it came to innovation, it had a problem that most large enterprises will recognize: the best ideas were stuck outside the organization, with no reliable way to get in.
+And yet, when it came to innovation, it had a problem that most large enterprises will recognize: the right people were out there — but there was no reliable way to find them, track them, or connect them to the problems that needed solving.

-The Department of the Air Force spends more than $156 billion annually.
+The Department of the Air Force is one of the largest organizations on earth.
 It builds fighter jets, satellites, and cybersecurity systems.
-But for decades, the innovation pipeline was closed — dominated by a small group of traditional defense contractors and locked behind procurement processes designed for a different era.
+But for decades, the innovation pipeline was narrow — dominated by a small group of traditional defense contractors and locked behind procurement processes designed for a different era.

 This is not just a military problem.
 It's the same challenge facing any enterprise with 5,000 or more employees.
-When your organization is large enough, the walls you build for control become the same walls that keep good ideas out.
+When your organization is large enough, the ecosystem around you becomes invisible — and the people who could solve your hardest problems stay hidden.

 AFWERX: Built to Break the Pattern